One of the most outstanding waterfalls in Ohio, Brandywine Falls in Cuyahoga Valley National Park are easy to visit and well worth the trip!

 No!
 It is completely free to visit this National Park!
 Cuyahoga Valley National Park has over 125 miles of hiking trails, including the Ohio & Erie Canal Towpath Trail which is an accessible trail.
 The park is also home to the Cuyahoga Valley Scenic Railroad, Boston Mills Ski Resort, Hale Farm and Village and much more!
 These activities have an additional cost to partake.

-Are Dogs Permitted at Brandywine Falls?
+Are Dogs Permitted at Brandywine Falls in Ohio?

 Dogs are permitted on the Brandywine Falls trails, but they must be kept on a leash.